PreetThiara/ansible-linux-baseline/README.md

 ## Overview

-This project demonstrates the use of Ansible to automate baseline configuration and hardening of multiple Rocky Linux servers.
+This project demonstrates the use of Ansible to automate baseline Linux server configuration across multiple Rocky Linux systems.

-The environment consists of one Ansible control node managing two Rocky Linux servers.
-The playbook automates common Linux administration tasks including user provisioning, package installation, SSH hardening, firewall configuration, web server deployment, and custom system banner configuration.

-The goal of this project was to gain hands-on experience with Ansible automation while applying Linux administration concepts commonly found in enterprise environments.
+The goal was to standardize system configuration, improve security, deploy common services, and demonstrate infrastructure automation using Ansible.
+The project provisions administrative access, installs required packages, hardens SSH, configures the firewall, deploys a web server, and creates a dynamic Message of the Day (MOTD) using Ansible facts.

 ---